BasselShaheen06/OrgoVision/README.md

 ## Acknowledgments

-- Medical imaging dataset provided by [Institution Name]
+- Medical imaging dataset provided by [AOMIC]
 - Special thanks to the TensorFlow and OpenCV communities
 - UI design inspired by modern medical software interfaces